Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 * **Configure Smart Agent (optional)**

-   This step can be skipped if standalone SSM service is preferred.
+   This step can be skipped if SSM standalone mode is preferred.

    Open `agents` file under /conf , put each Smart Agent server's hostname or IP address line by line.
 This configuration file is required by Smart Server to communicate with each Agent.
 So please make sure Smart Server can access these hosts by SSH without password.
    After the configuration, the Smart Agents should be installed in the same path on their respective hosts as the one of Smart Server.

 * **Configure how to access MySQL DB**

-   You need to install an Mysql instance first.
+   You need to install an MySQL instance first.
 Then open conf/druid.xml, configure how SSM can access MySQL DB.
-Basically fill out the
+Basically filling out the
    DB url, username and password are enough.
 Please be noted that, security support will be enabled later.
 Here is an example,

    ```xml